helm/helm/docs/charts.md

 substantial requirements to an implementing server, and thus raise the barrier for setting up a repository.

+### Chart Museum

+[ChartMuseum](https://github.com/helm/chartmuseum) is an open-source Helm Chart Repository server written in Go, with support for various cloud storage backends.
+It works as a valid Helm Chart Repository, and also provides an API for uploading charts.

 ## Chart Starter Packs

 The `helm create` command takes an optional `--starter` option that lets you